 - Adequate: enough for a particular purpose or need.

 - Altruism: the belief in and practice of helping others without expecting anything in return.
+Consideration for other people without any thought of self as a principle of conduct.

 - Altruistic: concerned with or seeking the welfare of others.
+Unselfishness.

 - Ambition: a strong desire to achieve something.